-Bernard J. Sadusky, Ed.D.
-Interim State Superintendent of Schools
+Lillian M. Lowery, Ed.
+D. State Superintendent of Schools

-October 31, 2011
+October 31, 2012

-Dear Friends.
+Dear Friends,

-We are very pleased to report continued strong growth in the College Savings Plans of Maryland during Fiscal Year 2011.
+We are very pleased to report continued growth in the College Savings Plans of Maryland during Fiscal Year 2012.
+This is particularly significant given the volatility and mixed results of investment markets during the period, along with a modest economic recovery.